bhowiebkr/laser-level-webcam/README.md

 <div align="center">
 <h1>LaserVision: Real-time Laser Measurement with a Webcam</h1>

+See the GitHub Discussions tab for questions, comments, etc. I'll try to track progress updates over there now.

 This is the software component in building a highly accurate measurement device primarily used in a similar way to a surface plate.
 Sofar measurements are attainable between 0.5um - 2um in repeated measurements.